514: No Such Thing As A Computer Tower

 No, no, it could have been where someone had the first bath.
 It could have been.

-a Roman walking by tripped, fell
+Like a noble Roman walking by tripped

-into the hot water, loved it.
+into the hot water.
+Loved it.

 A loofah landed on his head.
 And a duck floated by.

-And he squeezed it and went, whack.
+He squeezed it and went, whack.

 This is amazing.